The Truth About Barndominiums: Debunking Common Misconceptions

 Myth 4: Barndominiums Are Noisy

-With the right interior customization and added insulation, noise can be controlled effectively and diminished in areas where needed.
+With the right interior customization and added insulation, noise can be controlled effectively and diminished in areas where it’s needed.

 Spray foam insulation is a common fix for potential noise problems as it tends to dampen external noise more effectively.